miriam-may/pairs-game/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.0.

+I lost access to the MimsySith GitHub account, which was mine, when I lost access to the Gmail account it was linked to.
+Good lesson there - don't rely on Google to give you access to things that matter!
+I forked it over to this repo in my current account which is NOT linked to Google.
+I am going to make stylistic changes, and have already changed cards from a row to a column in the entry page because ngfor was not displaying all the cards when they were rendered as a row.

 It is a basic card game of a type called a "pairs game", which tests memory by making you remember where cards are located on a grid.
 Each card appears twice, as a "pair", and you have to match them.
 Full instructions are on the deployed Single Page Application.

 All external resources used on this page (sounds, pictures) are fully open source and on a license which allows use in any non-commercial or commercial situation, so no copyright has been breached.
 The sources and, where applicable, creators will be credited below.